sulfuror/rescript-sh/README.md

 1. If you use this script is at your own risk.
 If you do something wrong, that's on you.
    You should take the time to study the script and see if it can help you for what you need; if you use it without knowing what you're doing, that's on you too.
-2. You need `restic 0.9.2` installed to use this script (I think `stats` are not in older versions of `restic`).
+2. You need `restic 0.9.2` or latest installed to use this script (`stats` are not in older versions of `restic`).
 3. This script was made for GNU/Linux use.
 You could use it for other systems but you'll probably have to edit some things depending on your system.
 4. I'm not a developer, programmer or anything related; I'm just a regular user sharing my basic knowledge.
-5. This script was made with an external HDD, sftp connection or using rclone in mind.
-   If you need to backup to a S3, B2, or any other service using the service that make use of credentials in order to access your repository, make sure to add an export of your credentials.
+I created this for my personal use but decided to share it because when I was looking for something like this, I didn't really found something that could fill my expectations.
+I know maybe there are some things in my script that can be done in a different way, better or even more easily but unfortunately I don't have enough knowledge.
+You're more than welcome to get in touch if you want to contribute something, fix something or whatever.

 ## Installation: